A Low-Lift Experiment That Drove Big Engagement

 • Difficulty in engaging users who preferred short-form content over full-length titles

-My Role: As Principal Product Designer, I led motion and UI design, defining how the app looked, felt, and moved.
+As Principal Product Designer, I led motion and UI design, defining how the app looked, felt, and moved.
 I partnered across product, content, data, and engineering to deliver a cohesive, high-impact experience grounded in user needs and brand goals.

 Reflection